erincatto/box2d/docs/recording.md

     // Read it with the normal b2Body_Get* and b2World_* functions, or draw it.
 }

-b2RecPlayer_Restart( player );   // rewind to the first step, recreating the world b2RecPlayer_Destroy( player );
+b2RecPlayer_Restart( player );   // rewind to frame 0 in place; the world id stays the same b2RecPlayer_Destroy( player );
 ```